byteben/Win32App-Migration-Tool/README.md

 ## Development Status

-  **STATUS: Generally Available**
+  **STATUS: Generally Available (Preview)**
-  The Win32App Migration Tool is now Generally Available as of January 2025.
+  The Win32App Migration Tool is now Generally Available (in Preview) as of January 2025.
 I would welcome feedback or suggestions for improvement.
 Reach out on Twitter to DM @byteben (DM's are open)

 ## Requirements